-- the progress, costs, trial design, results of and timing of our preclinical studies and clinical trials; - the progress, costs, and results of our research pipeline; - the willingness of the FDA, or other regulatory authorities to accept data from our clinical trials, as well as data from our completed and planned clinical trials and preclinical studies and other work, as the basis for review and approval of our product candidates or collaborator drugs or biologics paired with the RaniPill GO and/or RaniPill HC for various indications; - the outcome, costs, and timing of seeking and obtaining FDA, and any other regulatory approvals; - the number and characteristics of product candidates that we pursue; - our ability to manufacture sufficient quantities of the RaniPill capsules; - our need to expand our research and development activities; - the costs associated with manufacturing our product candidates, including establishing commercial supplies and sales, marketing, and distribution capabilities; - the costs associated with securing and establishing commercial infrastructure; - the costs of acquiring, licensing, or investing in businesses, product candidates, and technologies; - our ability to maintain, expand, and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense, and enforcement of any patents or other intellectual property rights; - our need and ability to retain key management and hire scientific, technical, business, and engineering personnel; - the effect of competing drugs and product candidates and other market developments; - the timing, receipt, and amount of sales from our potential products, if approved; - our ability to establish strategic collaborations; - our need to implement additional internal systems and infrastructure, including financial and reporting systems; - security breaches, data losses or other disruptions affecting our information systems; - our ability to realize savings from any restructuring plans or cost-containment measures we have implemented or additional measures we may implement; - the economic and other terms, timing of and success of any collaboration, licensing, or other arrangements which we may enter in the future.
+- the progress, costs, trial design, results of and timing of our preclinical studies and clinical trials; - the progress, costs, and results of our research pipeline; - the willingness of the U.S. Food and Drug Administration ("FDA"), or other regulatory authorities to accept data from our clinical trials, as well as data from our completed and planned clinical trials and preclinical studies and other work, as the basis for review and approval of our product candidates or collaborator drugs or biologics paired with the RaniPill GO and/or RaniPill HC for various indications; - the outcome, costs, and timing of seeking and obtaining FDA, and any other regulatory approvals; - the number and characteristics of product candidates that we pursue; - our ability to manufacture sufficient quantities of the RaniPill capsules; - our need to expand our research and development activities; - the costs associated with manufacturing our product candidates, including establishing commercial supplies and sales, marketing, and distribution capabilities; - the costs associated with securing and establishing commercial infrastructure; - the costs of acquiring, licensing, or investing in businesses, product candidates, and technologies;

+- our ability to maintain, expand, and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense, and enforcement of any patents or other intellectual property rights; - our need and ability to retain key management and hire scientific, technical, business, and engineering personnel; - the effect of competing drugs and product candidates and other market developments; - the timing, receipt, and amount of sales from our potential products, if approved; - our ability to establish strategic collaborations; - our need to implement additional internal systems and infrastructure, including financial and reporting systems; - security breaches, data losses or other disruptions affecting our information systems; - the economic and other terms, timing of and success of any collaboration, licensing, or other arrangements which we may enter in the future; and - the effects of disruptions to and volatility in the credit and financial markets in the United States and worldwide from the COVID-19 pandemic.

 If we raise additional capital through debt financing, we may be subject to covenants that restrict our operations including limitations on our ability to incur liens or additional debt, pay dividends, make certain investments, and engage in certain merger, consolidation, or asset sale transactions.
 Any debt financing or additional equity that we raise may contain terms that are not favorable to us.
 If we raise funds through collaborations, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs, product candidates or grant licenses on terms that may not be favorable to us.
 If we are unable to raise additional funds when needed, we may be required to delay, reduce, or terminate some or all of our development programs and clinical trials or delay investments in our manufacturing scale-up and automation.
-In addition, our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to and volatility in the credit and financial markets.
+In addition, our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.